jocobtt/jocobtt/README.md

 ------------
 - I like running, 日本語, biking, Python coding, and hiking
 - Pronouns: He/Him
-- I'm currently working on projects AI/ML integrated in web applications hosted on Firebase.
+- I'm currently working on projects AI/ML integrated in web applications hosted on Firebase and Vercel.
 - I love IaC - especially with tools like Terraform and Pulumi.
 - I'm currently studying Full Stack Development with Vue and React hosted on platforms like Firebase and Vercel.
 - I'm working as an MLOps Engineer at Booz Allen Hamilton.